RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 It would be great if LLMs could verify their own solutions, as this would help us make progress towards a general reward function.

 Many people on Twitter state definitively that “LLMs can’t verify”.
 The word they are missing is “yet”.
-In fact, self-reward is one of the ideas that has strong potential for results as we continue to scale.
+Self-reward has strong potential for results as we continue to scale.

 To see this, you can do a simple example.